chennisden/dennisc.net/README.md

         But because the main pages in my website do not have dates, and we are not rendering a list of the main pages, we do not sort the dates.
+- We also render the list of pages in `RenderPagesList.ts`.